gravesa333/Police_Brutality_Project/README.md

 		-  AdaBoost
 		-  Gradient Boost
 		-  XGBoost
-	-  Compare baseline models using F1-score
+	-  Compare baseline models using the following metrics/charts:
+		-  accuracy
+		-  precision
-		- Also look at accuracy, precision, recall
+		-  recall
+		-  F1 score
+		-  confusion matrix
+		-  ROC curve
+	-  GridSearch for best two models
+		- Logistic Regression
+		- Random Forest
+	- Evaluate final models and optimize with threshold
+		- **Random Forest performed the best, with an accuracy of 75.9% and F1 score of 75.5%.**